bagl0025/watch-this/README.md

 ## Questions

+Contact authord at:
+- bagley@umn.edu
+- ecarlson0123@yahoo.com
-Contact author at bagley@umn.edu for questions or to report issues.
+for questions or to report issues.

 Add other team members here ???